X

 I believe water and health care is something everyone is entitled to in life.
 When I travel, I can see for myself, I dont have to have the news agency filter what I should think.
 What I would like to think is we are all humans and deserve basic himan rights and dignity.

-This post was last modified on February 22, 2017 12:25 pm
+This post was last modified on %s = human-readable time difference 12:25 pm

 Kate: Kate started traveling for work.
 Now with grown children, who are travelers, she travels for pleasure looking for great travel experiences.
 Currently, her home is in Bellevue, WA, and lives with her cat Angelina Jolie.
 She has a Bachelor's of Fine Arts, Studio Arts and Art History from the University of Colorado, and from City University, Seattle, an MBA and Master of Arts, Management.
 Her favorite things are exploring cultures, traveling the world, creating a painting and sour foods.